Veronicastrum virginicum, Culver's root: planting, growing

 Veronicastrum virginicum Lavendelturm

-This cultivar displays very pale lavender-blue flowers.
-Ideal to add verticality to borders and at edges of water features.
+This cultivar bears very pale lavender-blue flowers.
+Ideal for adding verticality to borders, at edges of water features.

 • Flowering time July to October